How Much Is India Spending to Keep the Economy Going?

 The high social impact spending by the government is already witnessing transformational results on the ground.

-Additionally, a predominantly young demography and burgeoning middle class with significant purchasing power is contributing to the consumption led growth.
+Additionally, a predominantly young demography and a burgeoning middle class with significant purchasing power contribute to consumption growth.

-The government is aiming to channelize resources towards productive avenues like welfare schemes and infrastructure building, which would yield rich dividends in the years to come.
+The government aims to channel resources towards productive avenues like welfare schemes and infrastructure building, yielding rich dividends in the future.

-The new Indian consumer will be richer and more willing to spend, and unlike her predecessors, she will have very specific preferences’ – WEF report predicting 4x consumer spending in India by 2030.
+The new Indian consumer will be more affluent and more willing to spend, and unlike her predecessors, she will have particular preferences’ – WEF report predicting 4x consumer spending in India by 2030.

 Do you like this edition?